Playing Stochastically in Weighted Timed Games to Emulate Memory: Probabilities under a proper strategy for

-that is $(1-\alpha)^n$ multiplied by the probability of all paths that can continue after $\play$ for at least $m$ steps without having reached the target set $\LocsT$, i.e. This concludes the induction proof.
-To conclude that 2) holds, we simply need to consider paths of length that is not a multiple of $m$: we thus unravel similarly the first $k\in(0,m)$ transitions, bounding all their probabilities by $1$.
+This concludes the induction proof.
+To conclude, we simply need to consider paths of length that is not a multiple of $m$: we thus unravel similarly the first $k \in (0,m)$ transitions, bounding all their probabilities by $1$.